 In 2011, Workfront released Version 3.0 of the API.
 Default was automatically moved to Version 3.0, which broke many customer integrations that were too complex to utilize Version 3.0 without being updated.
 As a result, Workfront rolled back this change and left the default version at Version 2.

-Unfortunately, this topic was never revisited, and now as we plan to substantially increase API functionality, we are forced to jettison older versions of our API including Default.
-Rather than update Default, which would undoubtedly break more integrations, we are removing the concept of a default version entirely.
-This is to encourage our customers to use stable versions of our APIs and to maintain their integrations on a cycle of, at most, three years.
+Since 2011, Workfront has substantially increased API functionality.
+Because of this, we have deprecated older versions of our API.
+In 2017, rather than update Default, we removed the concept of a default version entirely.
+This was to encourage our customers to use stable versions of our APIs and to maintain their integrations on a cycle of, at most, three years.